PauseAI/pauseai-website/src/posts/risks.md

 Would be like "digital people".
 The thing is that, given our present lack of knowledge about consciousness and the nature of neural networks, we won't have a way to determine whether some AIs would have any type of experience and what the quality of those experiences would depend on.
 If the AIs continue to be produced with only their capabilities in mind, through a process we don't fully understand, people will keep on using them as tools ignoring what their desires could be, and that they could be actually enslaving digital people.

-### Value Lock-in

-It is possible that once automation at higher degrees starts happening, regardless if there is just one or multiple powerful AIs, the values of those systems would not be able to be changed, and the automation would continue until the end of the universe, throughout the reachable galaxies.

-That would mean no more discussion and changes of ethical values and culture norms which could allow us to make progress on them and, in consequence, achieve the best kind of utopias/ protopias in the long term.

-Possibly some Silicon Valley guys imposing themselves not only over every future being, but also erasing  all other present cultures arround the world.

 ### Suffering risks